IDE Services 2024.4 Help

 Configure the Code With Me Relay

-Code With Me Relay is an essential part of the Code With Me Enterprise setup, which is distributed as a separate Helm chart.
+Code With Me Relay is an essential part of the Code With Me Enterprise setup, which is distributed as part of the IDE Services Helm chart.

 1. Generate certificates for Lobby and Relay to authenticate users on relays: